drewmccarron/project-2-client/README.md

 development centered around app design and layout, where the app became more organized, intuitive, and visually appealing.

 ### Future Updates
 The next large update to the app would likely be adding a third database that would contain a list of pre-made items that users could equip, instead of typing in the names of their own items.
 This is intuitive and more in-line with how a similar video game inventory-equipment systems work.

+This would be implemented by replacing the text-inputs for the forms used to create and update loadouts with menus (such as drop-downs) that contain lists of items that can be selected for the respective equipment slots.

 ### Wireframe and ERD